-National Planning Policy Framework (NPPF) Sets out the Government's priorities for planning in England, and contains a general assumption in favour of (NITT) sustainable development.
-With the IVI I I. Localism Act 2011 Act that decentralises power as far as possible from central government to individuals, communities and councils.
+National Planning Policy Framework (NPPF) Sets out the Government's priorities for planning in England, and contains a general assumption in favour of sustainable development.
+Localism Act 2011 Act that decentralises power as far as possible from central government to individuals, communities and councils.
 Introduces neighbourhood planning, amongst other key measures.
 The Localism Act 2011 was given Royal Assent on 15 th November 2011.
 Local Mid Sussex District Council - Statement of Community Involvement Sets out how the Council will engage with the public in the preparation and adoption of Development Plan Documents.
 To reflect the varying nature of the Development Plan Documents, different techniques are being used for each document to ensure that the appropriate engagement occurs.
 The production of the District Plan has and will need to have regard to the community engagement methods for Development Plan Documents contained within this document.